LesleyLai/digital-garden/content/Concepts/SQL.md

     - `'working'` is valid, while `"bad"` is not.

 ## SQL and Relational Algebra
-SQL is based on [[relational algebra|relational algebra]], but there are some notable differences.
+SQL is based on [[./relational algebra|relational algebra]], but there are some notable differences.
 One of the big differences is that relational algebra is based on sets (no duplicate), where SQL is based on bags (duplicates allowed).

 Another difference is the choice of terminology.
 Notably, the select operator ($\sigma$) in relational algebra corresponds to the `where` clause in SQL, while the project operator ($\pi$) corresponds to the `select` clause in SQL.